 The routine went like this: gather the Jewish families in the middle of the night, depart on Gerda III at dawn, deliver the Jews to safety in Sweden, make the daily supply run to the lighthouse, go back to the Danish dock, and repeat – every day and night for multiple weeks.
 Henny estimates they saved at least 300 Jews this way during October 1943.
 Gerda III and its crew went on to save another 600 to700 people – mainly resistance fighters and allied air crews whose bombers were too badly damaged to make it back to their bases in England – during the rest of the war.

 Henny and the Gerda III crew risked their life night after night and day after day to ensure hundreds of people became Holocaust survivors instead of Holocaust victims.

 When the October 1943 Jewish rescue mission was concluded Henny and the other members of her rescue group joined the armed resistance, blowing up factories and other facilities that aided the Nazi war machine.
 Week by week their missions grew larger and more daring until they undertook a mission that resulted in the deaths of some members, the capture of others, and orders to evacuate the remainder – including Henny – to Sweden.
-Following fifteen months in exile, Henny returned to her native Denmark when the Nazis surrendered.
+Following fifteen months in exile, Lenny returned to her native Denmark when the Nazis surrendered.
 As Veisz aptly wrote, “When Henny died in 2009 she was remembered as a person who had been full of life.
 Hundreds of others remember her as a person who willingly risked her life to save theirs.”